Mongolian Customs & Etiquette: What To Know Before You Go

 Obviously, Mongolia has different rules than most Western countries, and some of those may see different to what you know.
 The locals will generally be forgiving if you mess up any of the etiquette rules, as long as you respectfully give it a try and embrace what the country has to offer.

-Get a travel insurance quote for Mongolia
+Get an instant travel insurance quote for Mongolia

 Related articles